 “But, don’t you think that people have a right to choose to believe or not believe”?

 First of all, the Constitution does not address “belief,” which is an idea held to be true; the Constitution addresses “religion” which the founders defined as “the duty that we owe to God and the manner of discharging that duty.”
 Government should target wrong acts, not beliefs.
 As such, government has no jurisdiction over belief, so there is no practice to protect.
 However, when it comes to speaking, writing controversial statements, assembling to affect political change, and practicing one’s faith, the framers felt that these activities, especially as they relate to government, should be protected.
 Such actions receive the status of a “right” that needs special protection since they are both essential to a free society, yet have often been suppressed by tyrannical governments.

-I suppose those people that think that we have a “freedom from religion” will be starting a “Freedom from Speech Coalition” next week, a place where those who are doing their unbelieving and their unassembling can refuse to gather and not discuss rights that don't exist.
+I suppose those people that think that we have a “freedom from religion” will be starting a “Freedom from Speech Coalition” next week, a place where those who are doing their unbelieving and their unassembling can refuse to gather and not discuss their right to not speak.

 How do you practice unbelief, let alone defend it?
 What if I told you that “the First Amendment protects my right of non speech”?
 Could you have a right of non speaking about your non religion?
 I wish more of the trolls at Huff-a-Ton Post would exercise their right to non speech about their non religion.
 Perhaps we could get another organization going called the “Not Speaking about My Non Religion Foundation.”
 After all, those that don’t speak about their non belief have a right to be heard.